Education Support

-Down Syndrome Victoria offers an Education Support Service to preschools, primary schools and secondary schools throughout Victoria.
-Our ESS is a classroom-based support service for teachers providing practical assistance and resources to improve learning outcomes for students with Down syndrome and their classmates.
+Down Syndrome Victoria offers an Education Support Service (ESS) to primary and secondary schools throughout Victoria.
+Our ESS is a classroom-based support service for teachers, providing practical assistance and resources to improve learning outcomes for students with Down syndrome and their peers.

 1. Three school visits (or 9 hours) per year